github/octoforce-actions/docs/Getting Started.md

   - This is the name of the bot user.
 This is used to create pull requests against the main branch.
 - `SFDX_AUTH_SECRET_KEY`
   - This is the age private key used to encrypt sfdx auth URLs.
 The encrypted sfdx auth URLs are required to deploy pull requests to UAT sandboxes and are generated by running `scripts/sandbox_auth`.
 Please see [SFDX Auth URLs & Encryption.md](SFDX%20Auth%20URLs%20%26%20Encryption.md) for more information.

 ### Repository Variables

 The following repository variables are required to be set in the repository settings:

 - `ISSUE_BRANCH_PREFIX`
-  - This is the prefix used for the issue branch.
+  - This is the prefix used for issue branches.
 This is used to identify branches that require a sandbox.
 - `RELEASE_BRANCH_PREFIX`
   - This is the prefix used for the release branch.
 This is used to identify branches where pull requests should be deployed to test sandbox.
 - `GENERATE_RELEASE`
   - This is feature flag that is a boolean value that determines whether release notes should be generated.
 - `SALESFORCE_FORMATTED_PROFILES_AND_PERMS`
   - This is a feature flag that is a boolean value that determines whether profiles and permissions should be formatted using the `profile:decompose` plugin.
 - `DEPLOYMENT_TIMEOUT`
   - The number of minutes to wait for the `force:source:deploy` command to complete and display results.